This post was updated on December 8, 2020.

 “In the tropics, especially the tropical Amazon — the forests are not meant to burn.
 So, once these forests burn, then the forests are really degraded and they’re more likely to burn again,” said Tabor.
 “The key is preventing the fires and also improving resilience of these forests — keeping them intact, trying to prevent degradation.”

-3. Decreased forests and food shortage results in an increased number of threatened species.
+3. Degraded forests and food shortages result in an increased number of threatened species.